 The biggest difference between the two extraction methods is that URSA’s 100% Live Resin Carts keep the terpenes and various plant compounds intact.
 On the other hand, a distillate cart contains just the distilled pure THC extract.

 If you want the closest experience to smoking fresh flower, live resin is the way to go.
 If you don’t like the natural tastes or want a higher potency, a URSA STRATOS cartridge may be the way to go.
 Made solely from top-grade THCa diamonds, a URSA Stratos cart offers THC levels above 80% without any added distillates.

 Some prefer to choose their concentrates like a college student chooses their alcohol, which is the higher the percentage the better.
 When it comes to cannabis, the THC ratio doesn’t necessarily tell the whole story.
 This is, once again, due to the entourage effect.
 People often think distillates make you more stoned, but a live resin extract with lower THC levels may just provide a more intense high than an extremely concentrated distillate.

 Hopefully, you now understand the basic differences between these two THC extraction methods.
 Next time you visit the dispensary remember that fresh frozen live resin is considered the ‘higher end’ concentrate despite lower THC numbers than distillate.
 A live resin concentrate gives you pungent terpene flavors along with the amplified potency that comes along with full-spectrum products.
 If you’re looking for a more flavorful, lively, and potently pungent high…URSA has you covered.
-Check out our fresh selection of Liquid Diamond Sauce Cartridges and dabbable goods on weedmaps.
+Check out our fresh selection of Live Resin Cartridges and dabbable goods on weedmaps.